 The calculation of the rear light height requires that the front light height has already been selected (HFL,sel).

 Blur

-The rear light must be high enough so that the minimum elevation difference is larger than γmin (6.5) to avoid blur.
+The rear light must be high enough so that the elevation difference in whole useful segment is larger than γmin (Section 6.5), to avoid blur(ring?) of the lights.